Alan Smithers

-Prof Alan George Smithers (born 20 May 1938) is an English educationalist.
+Alan George Smithers (born 20 May 1938) is an English academic psychologist and public policy advisor best known for his research and publications in the field of education.

 Early life

 Smithers was born in the East End of London, the son of a Billingsgate fish porter.
 His mother worked in a sweet factory, and he claims he lived on fish and Turkish delight during the war.
-He was educated at Barking Abbey Grammar School then King's College London, gaining a first class honours degree BSc and then a PhD in Plant Physiology in 1966.
-From the University of Bradford he gained a degree in the psychology and sociology of education MSc and a PhD in education in 1974.
-All professors at the University of Manchester are required to be graduates of the university and in 1981 a master of education MEd was conferred.
+He was educated at Barking Abbey Grammar School then King's College London, gaining a first class honours degree BSc and a PhD in plant physiology in 1966.
+He later gained an MSc in the psychology and sociology of education and a PhD in education in 1974 from the University of Bradford.
+Since all professors at the University of Manchester, where Smithers taught, are required to be graduates of the university, an MEd was conferred on him in 1981.
 He became a Chartered Psychologist in 1988.

 Career

-Plant Physiology
+Plant physiology

 He was originally a research scientist in plant physiology.
 From 1962 to 1964 he lectured in biology at the College of St Mark and St John in Chelsea, then botany at Birkbeck College from 1964 to 1967.

 Education

-He became involved in education as a subject when in 1960s the University of London, where he lectured, began introducing modular degrees.
+He became involved in education as a subject when, in the 1960s, the University of London, where he lectured, began introducing modular degrees.
 This led to a secondment at the newly elevated University of Bradford.
 There he re-qualified as a psychologist before becoming Senior Lecturer in Education in 1969.
 He became a professor at the University of Manchester at the age of 37.
 He has successively occupied four chairs: Professor of Education at the University of Manchester (1976–96); Professor of Policy Research at Brunel University (1996-8); Sydney Jones Professor of Education at the University of Liverpool (1998–2004); and currently as Director of the Centre for Education and Employment Research at the University of Buckingham (2004 to present).
 He was elected as one of the first three fellows of the Society for Research in Higher Education in 1986.
 He was seconded to BP from September 1991 to August 1992 to help it think more systematically about the value of its education programmes.